trek/website/source/guides/contributing/updating-the-getting-started-guide.md

 git rebase --continue
 ```

-It's possbile there will be nothing to continue and you need to run
+It's possible there will be nothing to continue and you need to run

 ```
 git rebase --skip